KaterinaLupacheva/ramonak.io/content/posts/2020-01-09--Vaadin-DND.md

 mvn spring-boot:run
 ```

-Go to localhost:9999 (or 8080, or whatever port you use) in browser.
+Go to localhost:9999 (or 8080, or whatever port you use) in a browser.

 ![players-list](/blogImages/vaadin-dnd/players-list-border.jpg)